Julian (emperor): Attempt to rebuild the Jewish Temple

-In 363, not long before Julian left Antioch to launch his campaign against Persia, in keeping with his effort to oppose Christianity, he allowed Jews to rebuild their Temple.
-The point was that the rebuilding of the Temple would invalidate Jesus’ prophecy about its destruction in 70, which Christians had cited as proof of Jesus' truth.
+In 363, not long before Julian left Antioch to launch his campaign against Persia, in keeping with his religious tolerance, he allowed Jews to rebuild their temple.
+The point was that the rebuilding of the temple would invalidate Jesus' prophecy about its destruction in 70, which Christians had cited as proof of Jesus' truth.
 But fires broke out and stopped the project.
 A personal friend of his, Ammianus Marcellinus, wrote this about the effort:

-The failure to rebuild the Temple has been ascribed to the Galilee earthquake of 363.
-Although there is contemporary testimony for the miracle, in the Orations of St. Gregory Nazianzen, Edward Gibbon considered this to be unreliable.
-Other possibilities are accidental fire or deliberate sabotage.
-Divine intervention was for centuries a common view among Christian historians, and it was seen as proof of Jesus’ divinity.
+The failure to rebuild the Temple may be ascribed to the Galilee earthquake of 363.
+In the contemporary Orations of St. Gregory Nazianzen, the builders were described as "being driven against one another, as though by a furious blast of wind, and sudden heaving of the earth" driving some to seek refuge in a church where "a flame issued forth... and stopped them."
+This, according to Gregory, is "what all people nowadays report and believe."
+The 18th century writer Edward Gibbon considered this to be unreliable, positing instead sabotage or accident.
+Divine intervention is a common view among Christian historians, and it was seen as proof of Jesus' divinity.

 Julian's support of Jews caused Jews to call him "Julian the Hellene".
+However, it is believed by most historians that Julian's favor towards the Jews was more of an attempt to impede the growth of Christianity as opposed to any genuine affection towards Judaism.

 Works

-Julian wrote several works in Greek, some of which have come down to us.
+Julian wrote several works in Greek, some of which have survived to the modern day.